Skip to content

 brain list

-Description: List all registered brains
+List all registered brains.

 brain list

-The active brain is marked with *.
+Active brain is marked with *.

 brain path